adntgv/sell-your-own-x/tutorials/growth-engineering/viral-referral-system/README.md

 - Automated referral system requiring minimal manual intervention
 - Data-driven optimization framework for continuous improvement
 - Scalable architecture supporting millions of referrals

+### Time and Resource Investment
+This is an advanced tutorial requiring 5-6 hours for initial setup, including designing the incentive structure, implementing tracking, and setting up basic fraud prevention.
+Ongoing maintenance involves monitoring performance, A/B testing incentives, and refining fraud detection.
+The investment is significant but can yield exponential growth and significantly reduce customer acquisition costs.

 ## 🛠️ Implementation Guide